lifecanvastech/eflash_2018/README.md

 Periodically, the user can scan some representative patches classified as positive or negative using Image->Next Positive or Negative, verifying the accuracy by eye.
 Generally, too few images will be classified to calculate reasonable statistics for the model's accuracy, e.g. through out-of-bag error.

+###Credits
+training.png made by Freepik from www.flaticon.com